This article was originally published on 31 July, 2018.

 It's Sunday afternoon.
-Three women are hanging out at the Gloria Jeans; it's a coffee shop at Dolmen Mall near Sea View.
+Three women are hanging out at a coffee shop at Dolmen Mall near Sea View.

 They are wearing uniforms, it looks like they are taking a break from work.
 They are talking and laughing.
 I pick up some chatter (unintentionally, harmlessly), it’s about everything from shopping ideas to office gossip.
 Difficult bosses and amusing colleagues are prime subjects.